yogonwa/NobelLM/rag/README.md

 ---

+## Model Consistency & Safety
+- The pipeline checks that the loaded model and FAISS index have matching embedding dimensions.
+- If there is a mismatch, a clear error is raised.
+- This prevents silent failures and ensures reliable, reproducible results.

+---

 ## Environment Variables
 - `OPENAI_API_KEY` – Your OpenAI API key (required for real queries)
 - `TOKENIZERS_PARALLELISM=false` – (Optional) Suppress HuggingFace tokenizers parallelism warning